 Cast metal components — pump housings, valve bodies, cylinder heads, industrial equipment housings — frequently have porosity defects that leak at elevated operating pressure and temperature.
 High temperature epoxy putty provides a practical method for sealing these defects when the leak is accessible and the casting cannot be replaced during the current production schedule.

 Temperature-rated epoxy putty for casting repair at service temperatures to 150–200 °C provides durable sealing of porosity in pump housings, compressor bodies, and industrial heating equipment casings.
-Oil resistance is a critical property for sealing in lubrication or hydraulic systems.
+Oil resistance is critical for sealing in lubrication or hydraulic systems.

 Dimensional Restoration and Surface Rebuilding

 Metal-filled variants of high temperature epoxy putty — formulated with steel or aluminum powder filler — machine, drill, and tap after cure, enabling full dimensional restoration of threaded features, bearing surfaces, and machined profiles.
 Their machinability requires the use of carbide tooling rather than high-speed steel for good surface finish.
+Bond strength between the putty and the substrate is typically qualified using ASTM D1002 lap shear testing, which gives a comparative basis for evaluating adhesion across candidate formulations.

-Post-cure is essential for dimensional restoration applications at elevated service temperature.
+Post-cure is essential for dimensional restoration at elevated service temperature.
 Room-temperature cured putty will soften at service temperature before developing its full elevated-temperature properties, causing the restored area to deform under load before full cure is achieved.
-Baking the repaired assembly at 120–150 °C for 1–4 hours after dimensional restoration — before return to service — ensures that the putty has developed its maximum thermal capability before being subjected to service conditions.
+Baking the repaired assembly at 120–150 °C for 1–4 hours after dimensional restoration — before return to service — ensures the putty has developed its maximum thermal capability before being subjected to service conditions.

 Shaped Sealing and Form-in-Place Applications